Rising bubbles draw surface patterns: a numerical study: A heuristic model

 Eq.~\eqref{eq:model} can be rewritten in dimensionless form as:

-where $\Omega=\rho_l d^2 / (\mu_l T)$ is the dimensionless bubble release frequency defined in Ref.~\citep{Yoshikawa2010}.
-Correspondingly, $A= \rho_l d^2 a/\mu_l$.
+where $A= \rho_l d^2 a/\mu_l$, and $\Omega=\rho_l d^2 / (\mu_l T)$ is the dimensionless bubble release frequency defined in Ref.~\citep{Yoshikawa2010}.
 The dependence of $\varphi/(2\pi)$ on $\Omega$ is shown in Fig.~\ref{fig:yoshikawa}(b).
 The present numerical results are still denoted by black circles.
 The other three data sets correspond to experimental data extracted from Fig.~5(a) in Ref.~\citep{Yoshikawa2010}.
-The results of the theoretical model Eq.~\eqref{eq:model2} are shown as black curves with $A$ and $b$ fitted for each set of data.
+The results of Eq.~\eqref{eq:model2} are shown as black curves with $A$ and $b$ fitted for each set of data.
 The values of $A$ and $b$ for the four curves in Fig.~\ref{fig:yoshikawa}(b), from left to right, are: 13.3 and 0.87, 16.5 and 0.64, 17.9 and 0.35, 31.1 and 0.83, respectively.
-Good agreement is observed between the theoretical predictions and all the data sets.
+Good agreement is observed between the model predictions and all the data sets.

 In the following, we consider the possibility of observing different multi-armed patterns in reality.
-Fig.~\ref{fig:probablity}(a) shows the number $n$ of arms that is expected to be seen as the release period $T$ varies.
+Figure~\ref{fig:probablity}(a) shows the number $n$ of arms that is expected to be seen as the release period $T$ varies.
 This mapping is obtained by calculating the corresponding $\varphi$ at a given $T$ using Eq.~\eqref{eq:model}, then finding $n$ within the range $2 \le n \le 15$ that best fits Eq.~\eqref{eq:nPhiRelation} with all possible $m$.
 The upper bound of 15 is set considering that for very large $n$, the finite-sized bubbles are so crowded that the arms become difficult to distinguish in practice.
 It can be seen from Fig.~\ref{fig:probablity}(a) that each $n$ may correspond to several discontinuous intervals of $T$.
 The accumulated range of $T$ for a given $n$ is shown in Fig.~\ref{fig:probablity}(b).
 The probability of appearances of $n$-armed mode can thus be estimated based on the height of the bars.

 According to Fig.~\ref{fig:probablity}, a six-armed mode seldom exists.
 In addition, due to the reason discussed earlier, situations near the left edge of Fig.~\ref{fig:probablity}(a) ($\varphi \gtrsim 90^\circ$ with $\lambda_2/\lambda_1 \rightarrow 0^+$) cease to be possible, reducing the possibility of $n=4$, 7, 11, etc. The above analyses align well with our experience that the three- and five-armed patterns are easier to achieve than other multi-armed modes by adjusting the period $T$ in the numerical simulations.